sgolilive/mcp_travel_agency_poc/readme.md

-That’s a great idea!
-Since you’ve already figured out the tricky parts of the setup (especially the `PYTHONPATH` and the specific Inspector settings), putting them in a `README.md` will save you—and anyone else—a lot of headache later.

-Here is a structured, professional `README.md` based on the notes you provided.

----

 # MCP Server POC 🚀

 A Proof of Concept (POC) for a Model Context Protocol (MCP) server, featuring both **HTTP** and **STDIO** transport methods.